01.What you should know

-5. Our taxes are too high?
-We doubt it.
+5. Our taxes are not too high.

 7. Geo-blocking is a form of trade barrier.

-Tech companies geo-block, which means they make products that are deliberately incompatible with a player you may have or they won’t let you access the products at all.
+Tech companies geo-block, which means they either make products that are deliberately incompatible with a player you may have or won’t let you access the products at all.
 Geo-blocking works like a trade barrier preventing goods flowing freely across borders, and is entirely controlled by private companies to maximise their own profit.

 8. You can help us end IT price discrimination by becoming a campaign supporter.

 CHOICE is working on ending price discrimination, geo-blocking and a number of other important campaigns.
-You can help us by signing up to be a campaign supporter.
+You can help us out by signing up to be a campaign supporter.